 Lettings relief change

 Lettings relief is an additional tax relief available on the sale of a property which, at different times, has been occupied as the owner’s home and used as a residential let.
 Lettings relief can exempt an additional gain of up to £40,000 per owner (£80,000 for a property jointly owned by two people – with a consequent tax saving of up to £22,400).

 For disposals after 5 April 2020 lettings relief will only be available if the letting was undertaken whilst the owner lived in the property at the same time…making the vast majority of such owners ineligible from that date.
 In effect from April this becomes a lodger relief rather than a lettings relief.

 Tax payment change

 Any CGT due on the disposal of a residential property will need, in future, to be paid much sooner than currently.
 For example:

 A gain arising on a property sale today would be disclosed on a taxpayer’s 2019/20 tax return with tax payable by 31 January 2021 which is some 11 months or so away.

 In contrast, a gain on a disposal made after 5 April 2020 will be caught by a new reporting regime with any tax due no later than 30 days of the completion date of that disposal.

 These changes will represent unwelcome news for a significant number of taxpayers.
-For advice geared towards your own particular circumstances contact Clive Relf, Tax Partner.
+For advice geared towards your own particular circumstances contact Clive Relf, Tax Consultant.